Marijndl/BEP/README.md

 Furthermore, python version 3.9 was used to execute the scripts.

+## Licensing
+The code is licensed under the MIT license.
+The data is licensed under the CC0 license.

 ## Contact
 For any question on the code or project please contact:\